hyunkikim3/outside_trader/README.md

 * presentation - proposal and final presentation slides

-* websites - codes to run Django app and show results of different models
+* Django - codes to run Django app and show results of different models

 ### Django